FreeAndFair/formal-rcv/docs/glossary.md

 Glossary
 ========

-This document provides definitions of a number of election and RCV-related terms for the purposes of this project.
-As much as possible, the names of functions, variables, etc. in this project will be chosen to be consistent with these definitions.
+This document is a convenient guide to the meaning of various election terms as we use them throughout this project.

-These definitions should be taken as informative rather than normative.
+These definitions should be taken as _informative_ rather than normative.
-However, they should be consistent with and descriptive of the normative definitions that we spell out elsewhere in the project using a formal language.
+The normative definitions are spelled out elsewhere in the project using a formal language.
+Nevertheless, the definitions here are consistent with and descriptive of the normative definitions.
+Also, as much as possible, we choose names in the formalized parts of this project (e.g. function names, variable names, etc) to be consistent with this glossary.

 Note that the statutes of individual jurisdictions may assign different meanings to these terms.
 For example, in the first sentence of